Adopted: 21st October 1983

 25. Working Parties

-i) At least one member of the BHS Executive Committee should sit on each Working Party, although the Working Party Chairman does not have to be an Executive Committee member.
+i) At least one member of the BIHS Executive Committee should sit on each Working Party, although the Working Party Chairman does not have to be an Executive Committee member.
 The Chairman will be appointed by the Executive Committee

 ii) The Working Party Chairman decides the membership of the Working Party, but the suggested list of members must be approved by the Executive Committee